rbtcollins/bitnami-docker/redmine.md

 Follow the instructions on the [Before You Begin](https://cloud.google.com/container-engine/docs/before-you-begin) page to set up your Container Engine environment.

-## Step 1: Download the configuration files
+## Download the configuration files

 Download and unpack the `redmine.zip` file into your working directory.
 The ZIP file contains the configuration files used in this tutorial: